-We have received reports of cercospora leaf spot being found in the crop.
-Unchecked this disease can lead to loss of canopy and reduction both in yield and essential winter cover against frost.
-The latest results from the BBRO Spornado spore monitoring network (week 27 (right)) show the areas in which cercospora spores have been captured.
-If conditions are right the spores will enter the crop and spots will appear between 5 to 21 days after infection.
+The latest results from the BBRO Spornado spore monitoring network (week 28) show the areas in which cercospora spores have been captured during the week commencing 15th July.
+It also shows that the disease has been identified in the crop at both Heacham and Fotheringhay.

+Where conditions are right the spores will enter the crop and spots will appear between 5 to 21 days after infection.
+This coincides with spore capture at these sites, week commencing 17th June and again on the 8th July.

 Cercospora tends to form small discrete regular circular spots.
-The centres of the spots are light grey/tan often with black stromata which resemble black pepper grains.
+The centres of the spots are light grey/tan often with black

+Cercospora detected in leaf sample (asymptomatic)

+Active cercospora lesions visible on crop Dashed circle = Fungicide applied this week stromata which resemble black pepper grains.
 The borders surrounding the spots are typically reddish-purple.
 Cercospora lesions are initially more regular circles but as the disease progresses, individual lesions coalesce with others to form more irregular shapes.

+Note: During the period of twice-weekly spore catches, the marker is turned yellow if either sample tests positive for cercospora via qPCR.

+Update issued: 30/07/2024 V24.29.1.KO

 The fungus needs warmth and humidity for disease development which is relatively gradual, up to about 25°C, but growth goes into exponential increase at higher temperatures.
 Cercospora development is relatively suppressed at low humidity, even when temperatures are quite warm.
+The current Cercospora Risk Forecast (based on predicted weather conditions) has been low.
+However, there may still be pockets of humidity in the crop, so please be vigilant.

+Fig 3: Early cercospora development